-Establish Incident Response Teams 1.
-Designate roles and responsibilities:
+Establish Incident Response Teams

-- Identify key stakeholders and responsibilities: Identify key stakeholders and assign roles and responsibilities within the incident response team, including incident coordinators, technical experts, communication liaisons, legal counsel and executive leadership. - 2.
+- 1. Designate roles and responsibilities: Identify key stakeholders and assign roles and responsibilities within the incident response team, including incident coordinators, technical experts, communication liaisons, legal counsel and executive leadership. - 2.
 Cross-functional collaboration: foster collaboration between IT, security, legal, human resources and other relevant departments to ensure a coordinated response to security incidents, with clear lines of communication and escalation procedures. - 3.
 Training and drills: Provide specialized training and conduct regular exercises and simulated incident response drills to familiarize team members with their roles and responsibilities to validate the effectiveness of the incident response plan.